library(statnet)

 Let each node in the network have a categorical attribute, denoted:

-\[ a : V \rightarrow \{1, \dots, c\} \]
+\[ v_i \in \{1, \dots, C\} \]

-\[ P(G) = \frac{1}{\kappa} \exp\left( \theta_1 \cdot L + \theta_2 \cdot m_a(G) \right) \]
+\[ P(G) = \frac{1}{\kappa} \exp\left( \theta_1 \cdot L + \theta_2 \cdot m_v(G) \right) \]

 We interpret the homophily parameter as follows:

-• \(\theta_2 > 0\): Ties between similar nodes are more likely (homophily)
+- \(\theta_2 > 0\): Ties between similar nodes are more likely (homophily)

-• \(\theta_2 < 0\): Ties between dissimilar nodes are more likely (heterophily)
+- \(\theta_2 < 0\): Ties between dissimilar nodes are more likely (heterophily)

-• \(\theta_2 = 0\): No effect of similarity
+- \(\theta_2 = 0\): No effect of similarity

 This formulation assumes that the tendency for similarity-based tie formation is uniform across all dyads, consistent with the homogeneity assumption discussed earlier.
 Moreover, since the statistic depends only on the attributes of the two actors in a dyad and not on any other ties in the network, it also maintains dyadic independence.
 That is, the presence or absence of one tie does not influence the probability of others, unless additional structural terms (like triangles or mutual ties) are included in the model.

-Thus, including a homophily term allows us to model nodal covariate effects; how actor characteristics affect tie formation—while keeping the model simple and tractable.
+Thus, including a homophily term allows us to model nodal covariate effects; how actor characteristics affect tie formation while keeping the model simple and tractable.

 Example: Teenage Friends and Lifestyle Study data

-For an example including the homophily statistic, we use the the Teenage Friends and Lifestyle Study data called s50 in the networkdata package.
-The s50 dataset is a subset of 50 girls over a three-year panel study of adolescent friendship networks and health behaviors conducted in a school in the West of Scotland (West and Sweeting 1996).
+For an example including the homophily statistic, we use the “Teenage Friends and Lifestyle Study” data called s50 in the networkdata package.
+The s50 dataset is a subset of 50 pupils over a three-year panel study of adolescent friendship networks and health behaviors conducted in a school in the West of Scotland (West and Sweeting 1996).
 This excerpt was created for illustrative purposes and includes dynamic friendship data over three waves, capturing changes in social ties alongside attributes like gender, sport participation, and substance use.
 We will focus on the homophily based on smoking behavior.

 We only consider cross-sectional network data here so we only focus on the third wave network (we will in later chapters look at modeling longitudinal network data).
 Let’s prepare the data for the ergm specification.
-Note that we here instead convert the graph object inot a network one using the package integraph in order to preserve the node attribute of interest
+Note that we here instead convert the graph object into a network one using the package integraph in order to preserve the node attribute of interest

-# Load data as graph object from networkdata and extract the third wave network
+# Extract the third wave network

-s50_g <- networkdata::s50[[3]]
+s50_g <- s50[[3]]

 # Convert to network object using intergraph